the-sheehan/the-sheehan/README.md

-### I am a Controls Engineer and Project Manager in the Metro Detroit area.
+### I am a Controls Engineer and Project Manager in Metro Detroit.
 I have experience with:
   - Siemens, Allen Bradley, and various other PLCs
   - ABB, and Fanuc robots
   - Lots of other related equipment (servos, presses, cameras, nutrunners, etc.)

-I am currently learing: HTML/CSS, PHP, and C#..
+I am currently learing: HTML/CSS, PHP, and C#.

 <!--